saman-rajabii/code-review/README.md

 3- I added pagination on get all routes to handle the range of data in their responses.

+4- I moved `get profile's simulators` and `get profile's favorites` API to profile router module, because both of them related to profile scope

-4- I assigned interface structure to each mongodb model to clarify what their data format is.
+5- I assigned interface structure to each mongodb model to clarify what their data format is.
 It helps to manipulate and access to the related data's properties through editor inteligence (i'm using vscode)

 look at the following example: